seleniumbase/SeleniumBase/integrations/google_cloud/ReadMe.md

 * If all goes well, you should be seeing new rows appear in your MySQL DB.

 #### Step 29.
 Congratulations!
 If you made it this far, you're awesome!

-*(This walkthrough is the detailed version of the live demo I gave at the [June 2016 Google Cloud Meetup in Cambridge/Boston](http://www.meetup.com/Boston-Google-Cloud-Meetup/events/230839686/?showDescription=true))*